 California doesn’t have “droughts” or “floods”.
 Rather, its climate is composed of a drought/flood cycle.
 And often, the severity of a flood year reflects the severity of the associated drought, either preceding or following the flood.
-Insert formal documentation?
+Insert formal from PPIC or Water Deeply or the WAter Education Foundation?

-Flood/drought cycles have been known to change the course of California history on more than one occasion.
+Flood/drought cycles have been known to change the course of California history.
 For example, a epic flood/drought cycle severely impacted the sustainability of the Mexican Ranchos on the Central Coast and precipitated major social and financial upheaval in California.

 During the Spanish Mission Days and in the early days of the Mexican Ranchos, cattle were raised on open range on large unmapped swaths of land and were slaughtered for hides and tallow, not for meat.
 But this changed in the 1848, when demand for meat created by the Gold rush transformed the cattle production from simply pastoral to single-purpose enterprise.
 Miners were willing to pay exorbitant prices for fresh meat and vaqueros drove herds of black Spanish cattle from the coast to the foothills to provide beef.